SteelCompendium/compendium/docs/Complications/Meddling Butler.md

 # Meddling Butler

 You're not sure what you did to deserve it, but for some reason your family saddled you with an old and trusted but irritating--family servant.
-They're supremely competent, of course, but they sometimes seem to forget who's in charge.
+They're supremely competent, of course, but they sometimes seem to forget who's in [[Charge|charge]].

 **Benefit:** You gain a retainer, in addition to followers you acquire through Renown or other means.